Read Time: 6 Minutes

 - Improved intestinal discomfort by the end of the intervention.

-postbiotics & Health Benefits
+Health Benefits of Postbiotics

 As commensal gut microbes break down prebiotics through fermentation, various metabolites and by-products are generated that contribute to system-wide health benefits.
 These postbiotics demonstrate positive health effects from their potential immunomodulatory, anti-inflammatory, antioxidant, and anti-cancer properties13,14 and possibly help to inhibit pathogens.15 The concept of postbiotics is based on the observation that a host’s health benefit from gut microbes is due in part to their secretion of metabolites and fermentation by-products.13,16 As this science continues to evolve, the International Scientific Association for Probiotics and Prebiotics (ISAPP) panel recently offered a standardized definition of a postbiotic as a preparation of inanimate microorganisms and/or their components that demonstrate host health benefit.8